CornerstoneProductsGroup/Test/README.md

 ## Notes
 - This is **Home Depot–only**.
 Lowe's & Tractor Supply can be added later as separate templates.
 - The app supports `.xlsx` via **openpyxl**.

+## Default Vendor Map
+- This build includes a bundled default map at `data/vendor_map.xlsx`.
+- Use the **Vendor Map** section in the sidebar to replace it.
+Once updated, it is used for future runs without re-uploading.